 6) Keep well watered and feed occasionally with plant food if grown in containers.
 Once they begin cropping harvest regularly to produce the tastiest and most tender beans, plus encouraging the plants to keep on producing further flowers and therefore crops.

-Sowing Medium Sized Seeds.
+Sowing Medium-Sized Seeds.

-Under this category I am going to include Tomatoes, Cucumbers, Courgettes, Sweet and Chilli Peppers, Radishes, Beetroot and Parsnip seeds.
+Under this category, I am going to include Tomatoes, Cucumbers, Courgettes, Sweet and Chilli Peppers, Radishes, Beetroot and Parsnip seeds.
 Many of these will follow the same rules when sowing them, but some are a little different in terms of the ideal method of sowing them.

-Tomatoes, Courgettes, Cucumbers and Peppers.
+Tomatoes, Courgettes, Cucumbers, and Peppers.

 All of these are best started off in 3″ pots of multipurpose compost in a warm, sunny place such as a greenhouse, cold-frame or on a window-ledge.
-The only slight variation is that the cucumber seeds benefit from being started off on damp kitchen towel in an airtight container for a few days in a warm place.
+The only slight variation is that the cucumber seeds benefit from being started off on a damp kitchen towel in an airtight container for a few days in a warm place.
 Once they show shoots they can be carefully transplanted into the 3″ pots of compost.

 1) Fill 3″ pots with a general multipurpose compost and give them a sharp tap on the ground to settle the compost.